TruncatedDinoSour/hacker/README.md

 `code.txt`, although ur free to just use it inline lol, i include the `code.txt` cache from my system if u want it to just work, but for uniqueness and more diverse output id suggest to just use ur own

+keep in mind, the `arr` utility ignores null bytes no matter what, this is intentional, null byte would indicate that its binary data or smt and i dont want that, so its stopping before it reads all of it, if u want to use `arr.c` modify it to use the `sz` instead of a while value is truthy

 # compilation

 run `./scripts/build.sh` or :